Kirbeast/Project-M-PAL/README.md

     />
   </a>
 </p>

+As the offical developement of Project M and therefore the PAL port has been cancelled, we will port it.
+Be aware that this is **experimental!** While there shouldn't be any issues when testing on a real console, please do so only if you are experienced enough.

+> "Should I invite people to this server who I think will be interested in this project?"
+Yes.
+This is going to be a big challenge and it's going to take a lot of talent and dedication to get this done.

 # Installation
 1. Connect your SD card to your computer.
 (Dolphin: mount the SD.raw)
 2. Copy the content of **build** into the root of your SD